joshuanwankwo/sia_file_migration_tutorial/siaRenterd.md

-## Building a File Migration Web App from AWS Bucket to renterd using Next.js and TypeScript
+## Building a File Migration Web App from AWS Bucket to Sia renterd using Next.js and TypeScript

-#

 ![Screenhot of Miuve Web App!](Screenshot.png "Miuve Screenshot")

 ## Introduction
 In this tutorial, we will explore how to build a web application using Next.js and TypeScript that can migrate files from an AWS bucket to renterd.
 We will provide a brief introduction to Sia and renterd, followed by step-by-step instructions on building the web app.
-By the end of this tutorial, you will have a solid understanding of Sia, renterd, and how to migrate files from an AWS bucket to renterd using a web app built with Next.js and TypeScript.
+By the end of this tutorial, you will have a solid understanding of Sia and Sia renterd, and how to migrate files from an AWS bucket to renterd using a web app built with Next.js and TypeScript.
 We can upload, migrate and delete any file but to keep this tutorial short, we can only preview image files on the browser.

+## Demo
+We are going to be building something like this [SiaMiuve](https://miuve-86d636.spheron.app/) but won't be going into the entire user interface and user experience and that's because we're trying to keep this tutorial as short as possible.
+I recommend you go through the app before continuing the tutorial, it's totally worth it!

 ## What is Sia?